khgiddon/khgiddon.github.io/_posts/2026-07-27-raphael-luther.md

 Synopsis: Rome, 1511.
 An unknown German monk named Martin Luther arrives at the workshop of the celebrated painter Raphael.
 The painter and the monk, both twenty-seven years old, discover an unexpected kinship—and the beginnings of an argument that will outlive them both.

-Raphael believes beauty can reveal the divine; Luther fears that even the greatest works of arts may come to stand between humanity and God.
+Raphael believes the beauty of art can reveal the divine; Luther fears that even the greatest works of art may act as a barrier between humanity and God.
 Over an afternoon and the following day—as a deadline tightens, a war empties the treasury, and a cardinal counts the cost of every pigment—their argument moves from the studio to the Vatican itself, to the scaffolding beneath the unfinished *School of Athens.*

 Set six years before Luther nailed the Ninety-five Theses to a church door, *IN GOLD AND LAPIS LAZULI* imagines a meeting that never happened, but could have, between two men whose ideas shaped Europe for years to come.